dhemeira/convert-image/README.md

 ```
 Usage: convert-image [options] <input_directory>

-Converts .jpg and .png files to .webp or resizes them and puts them into the specified output folder.
+converts .jpg and .png files to .webp or resizes them and puts them into the specified output folder.

 Arguments:
-  input_directory    The input directory
+  input_directory    the input directory

 Options:
-  --output [output]  The output directory.
+  --output [output]  the output directory.
 If not specified, it will be input_directory\converted.
-  --width [width]    Resize the image to this width.
+  --width [width]    resize the image to this width.
 If not specificed, the width will be the original width.
-  --height [height]  Resize the image to this height.
+  --height [height]  resize the image to this height.
 If not specificed, the height will be the original height.
-  -w, --webp         Convert the image to .webp extension.
+  --only [files...]  convert only these files.
-  --only [files...]
-Convert only these files.
+  -w, --webp         convert the image to .webp extension.
   -h, --help         display help for command
 ```